oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 ORCA is a flexible, efficient and easy-to-use general purpose tool for quantum chemistry with specific emphasis on spectroscopic properties of open-shell molecules.
 It features a wide variety of standard quantum chemical methods ranging from semiempirical methods to DFT to single- and multireference correlated ab initio methods.
 It can also treat environmental and relativistic effects.
-(OpenMPI --disable-builtin-atomics version)

 **More Information**